Trails & Hiking

 The GVTT stretches for approximately 1.2 level miles, but if you're looking for a great workout, turn left at the sign post to Ramona Dam and begin an uphill ascent to Lake Ramona.
 This tranquil setting above Blue Sky affords incredible views of Poway and beyond.
 Distance 2.4 miles from the trail head, round trip 4.8 miles.

 The Mt.
 Woodson trailhead is located on the east side of Lake Poway.
 Beginning from the Lake Poway Staging area, the hike to the Mt.
 Woodson Summit is an extremely challenging 2,000 foot climb in elevation.
-This 8 mile round trip hike may take 3-4 hours on average and is only recommended for experienced hikers looking for a strenuous workout.
+This 8 mile round trip hike may take 3 to 4 hours on average and is only recommended for experienced hikers looking for a strenuous workout.

 When Hiking Iron Mountain and Ellie Lane